MissStrong/ICD2O/Notes/Unit 3/Note 15 - Radio Buttons.md

 ### Radio Button

-A **radio button** is a group of boxes in which only one box is supposed be checked a time.
+A **radio button** is a group of boxes in which only one box is supposed be checked at a time.
 We can create radio buttons using an `<input>` tag with `type="radio"`.
-To group radio buttons together, pick a name or the group and use the `name` attribute in each button.
+To group radio buttons together, pick a name for the group and use the `name` attribute in each button.

 ```html
 <!DOCTYPE html>